isomerpages/enterprisesg-sac-old/_services/0b-certification-body-accreditation-services.md

 *Accreditation Scheme for Food Safety Management System*
 <!-- COMMENT: the italic sentence directly below the Markdown image will be displayed as an image caption -->

 The accreditation programme for Energy Management System was launched in July 2012, followed by the Water Efficiency Management System in June 2013.
-These programmes support the increasing demand and need to optimize our limited resources and the "Green" movement.
+These programmes support the increasing demand and need to optimise our limited resources and the "green" movement.

 The accreditation scheme for Certification of Persons was launched in August 2013.
-This new scheme aims to increase the industry's confidence in personnel certification by providing third-party assuance of the competency and impartiality of accredited Personnel Certification Bodies.
+This new scheme aims to increase the industry's confidence in personnel certification by providing third-party assurance of the competency and impartiality of accredited Personnel Certification Bodies.

 ![Personnel Certification](/images/services/personnel-certification-accreditation.jpg)
 *Accreditation Scheme for Personnel Certification*